Click here to book your visit with Dr Andreadis

 Getting your beauty sleep

 Sleep has a critical role in the ability to conceive and should be considered when enhancing natural fertility.
-Not only do women need more sleep on average than men in order for their bodies to function effectively, but they are also more likely to encounter sleep difficulties at every stage of life.
-Factors such as premenstrual syndrome and menopause can impact sleep patterns and cause sleep disturbance.
+People should get at least 7 – 8 hrs sleep per night.
+Factors such as premenstrual syndrome and menopause can impact sleep patterns and cause sleep disturbance on

 A healthy environment